unix1/nuk/README.md

 nuk
 =====

 nuk is a generic turn based game server written in Erlang.
-It provides common functionality useful for turn based game servers.
-Game developers need only implement the game itself.

 Features
 --------

-- write and plug in your own game using behavior callbacks
+- write and plug in your own turn based game engine using behavior callbacks
 - implement or plug in your own user and session storage

 Additional info
 ---------------

-- technical overview (coming soon)
+- developer overview (coming soon)
 - guide (coming soon)
-- examples (coming soon)
+- implementing a game (coming soon)

 what nuk is *not*:
 ------------------